 Beneficiaries may include undertakings which conduct the project alone or in collaboration with other undertakings and/or research organisations (in the form of collaborative research pursuant to the Framework).
 The applicant for specific-purpose support will be required to submit two years-worth documents of economic (accounting) history.
-Specific qualification conditions will be set out in the public tender dossier by the public funding provider in accordance with the Act.
+Specific qualification conditions will be set out in the public tender dossier by the public funding provider in accordance with Act No. 130/2002 Coll.

-Sub-programme 1 "Novices"
+Sub-programme 2 "Novices"